Anarcho-punk: DIY punk ethic

 Many anarcho-punk bands subscribe to a "do-it-yourself" (DIY) ethic.
 A popular anarcho-punk slogan is "DIY not EMI," a conscious rejection of a major record company.
 Many anarcho-punk bands were showcased on the Bullshit Detector series of LPs released by Crass Records and Resistance Productions between 1980 and 1994.
 Some anarcho-punk performers were part of the cassette culture.
 This allowed artists to bypass the traditional recording and distribution routes, with recordings often being made available in exchange for a blank tape and a self-addressed envelope.
 The anarcho-punk movement has its own network of fanzines, punk zines, and self-published books which disseminate news, ideas and artwork from the scene.
 These are DIY productions, tending to be produced in runs of hundreds at most.
 The 'zines are printed on photocopiers or duplicator machines, and distributed by hand at punk concerts, in radical bookstores and infoshops, and through the mail.

 Musical style and aesthetics

-Anarcho-punk bands are often less focused on particular musical delivery and more focused on a totalized aesthetic that encompasses the entire creative process, from album and concert art, to political message, and to the lifestyles of the band members.
+Anarcho-punk bands are often less focused on particular musical delivery and more focused on a totalised aesthetic that encompasses the entire creative process, from album and concert art, to political message, and to the lifestyles of the band members.
 Crass listed as band members the people who did their album art and live visuals.
 The message is considered to be more important than the music.
 According to the punk aesthetic, one can express oneself and produce moving and serious works with limited means and technical ability.
 It is not uncommon for anarcho-punk songs to lack the usual rock structure of verses and a chorus, however, there are exceptions to this.
 For example, later Chumbawamba songs were at the same time anarcho-punk and pop-oriented.

 Bands such as Crass, Conflict, Nausea and Chumbawamba make use of both male and female vocalists.